How To Know If Your Dog Is Bored

 Interpreting Dog Behavior

-While all of the above behaviors can be signs of boredom in dogs, it's important to understand that they may have other causes as well.
-Anxiety and fear can cause many of the same problems, so it can sometimes be difficult to tell just what's plaguing a pooch.
+While all of the above behaviors can be signs of boredom in dogs, it's essential to understand that they may have other causes.
+Anxiety and fear can cause many of the same problems, so it can sometimes be difficult to tell just what's plaguing a sweet pea.

 If you're noticing any of the symptoms of boredom, think about what's going on in your home.
-Has there been a recent change around the house or could weather or another issue have caused your dog to feel stressed?
+Has there been a recent change around the house, or is weather or another issue have caused your dog to feel stressed?
 Are the symptoms occurring even after you have spent plenty of time with your pet and made changes to try and address boredom?

 In some cases, it may take some time to figure out if what you're seeing is boredom or another type of problem.
-Should you find yourself really stumped, you can talk to your vet for advice.
-A health problem could also be responsible for changes in behavior, making it a good idea to get your dog checked out if the problems persist.
+Should you find yourself stumped, you can talk to your vet for advice.
+A health problem could also be responsible for behavior changes, making it a good idea to get your dog checked out if the problems persist.

 What to Do About Boredom in Dogs

-- Play Before You Leave.
-If at all possible, try to play with your dog or take him for a walk before you leave for work or leave the house for a long period of time.
-Entertaining your dog before you go will likely tire him out, so he'll be more likely to sleep and less prone to being bored while you're gone.
+If possible, try to play with your dog or take her for a walk before you leave for work or leave the house for a long time.
+Entertaining your dog before you go will likely tire her out, so she'll be more likely to sleep and less prone to being bored while you're gone.

-- Make Sure She Has Safe Toys.
-Giving your dog access to safe toys can help to combat boredom throughout the day.
-Mix things up by rotating the toys that you give her access to.
+Giving your dog access to safe toys can combat boredom throughout the day.
+Mix things up by rotating the toys that you give her for playtime.